huazzers/desma127/docs/how-to-submit.md

 Animated GIFs are durable and easy to view (though not always small in size).
 In this course we will use animated GIFs as a quasi-archival format for animated visual material.
 Preferably, they should be 600 pixels wide and under 5MB in file size.

-I personally use and recommend [ScreenToGif](https://www.screentogif.com/), which is a good tool for quickly making a gif.
-Photoshop, Premiere, AfterEffects, or other video editors can also export gifs.
+I personally use and recommend [ScreenToGif](https://www.screentogif.com/), which is a good tool for quickly making a gif on Windows.

+Photoshop, Premiere, AfterEffects, or other video editors can also export [screen-recording videos](#screenshots-and-screen-recordings) into gif formats-- but make sure to size it down to **no larger than 900 x 900 pixels** for optimised playback!

 You may also find the following free tools helpful:

 - [EzGif.com](https://ezgif.com/) is an online GIF maker, editor, and compressor.
 Great for reducing the file size of GIFs.
+- [Gifski](https://gif.ski/) is a high-qulity GIF encoder that is available to install for both Windows and Mac.
 - [LICEcap](https://www.cockos.com/licecap/) is a badly-named free OSX app which can capture an area of your screen and save it directly to an animated GIF.
-- [Online-convert.com](https://www.online-convert.com/) offers a browser tool for converting videos into GIFs.

 <br>